What Wood Do I Need For A Wood Burning Stove?

 Dry wood is better for a wood burning stove

 Whichever type of wood you choose for your wood burning stove, it’s important to make sure your wood is fully dried before you try to burn it.
 Wood that isn’t sufficiently dried will waste large amounts of energy in the burning process by burning off the water content in the wood and producing steam.
 Different species have different water concentrations, but any wood you choose to burn should have less than 20% moisture content to be efficient.
-Wood you buy for burning on your wood burning stove should have been aged and dried for at least a year, preferable two, before being burnt.
+Wood you buy for burning on your wood burning stove should have been aged and dried for at least a year, preferably two, before being burnt.
 This way you ensure a good quality flame.

 Wood Burning Stoves at Burning Inspirations

-At Burning Inspirations we offer a large variety of wood burning stoves that can be used all year round.
+At Burning Inspirations, we offer a large variety of wood burning stoves that can be used all year round.
 A perfect solution for use throughout winter and summer, Burning Inspirations can give you the wood burning stove you want.
 If you’re interested in buying a wood burning stove, contact Burning Inspirations for information and advice.
 If you would like to view the different styles of fireplaces and stoves available come and visit our showroom in Milton Keynes.
 Complete our online form for more information or call us for on 01908 507027.